wolispace/onland/README.md

 - the land
 - the suburb
 - the world html
-- wood is added as a new item into app.items and put in our inventory
+- wood is added as a new item into app.gameLists and put in our inventory

 When a rock is moved is is updated in
 - the land